d2l-ai/d2l-en/chapter_appendix/aws.md

 If you plan on restarting the instance after a short time, right-click on the example shown in Figure 11.16 and select "Instance State" $\rightarrow$ "Stop" to stop the instance.
 When you want to use it again, select "Instance State" $\rightarrow$ "Start" to restart the instance.
 In this situation, the restarted instance will retain the information stored on its hard disk before it was stopped (for example, you do not have to reinstall CUDA and other runtime environments).
 However, stopped instances will still be billed a small amount for the hard disk space retained.

 If you do not plan to use the instance again for a long time, right-click on the example in Figure 11.16 and select "Image" $\rightarrow$ "Create" to create an image of the instance.
 Then, select "Instance State" $\rightarrow$ "Terminate" to terminate the instance (it will no longer be billed for hard disk space).
 The next time you want to use this instance, you can follow the steps for creating and running an EC2 instance described in this section to create an instance based on the saved image.
 The only difference is that, in "1.
 Choose AMI" shown in Figure 11.10, you must use the "My AMIs" option on the left to select your saved image.
 The created instance will retain the information stored on the image hard disk.
+For example, you will not have to reinstall CUDA and other runtime environments.

 ## Summary